wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 - Each row, column, and colored region must contain exactly one queen.
 - No two queens may be adjacent, including diagonally.
 However, diagonals at a distance are allowed.

-In this post, we aim to find all solutions, not just one, to the puzzle.
-And we do that using a Python-based SAT solver and two model checkers, namely Spin and FizzBee.
-To keep things simple, we’ll solve the puzzle for a `4x4` grid using the SAT Solver, but we will solve it both for `4x4` and `9x9` using model checkers.
+In this post, we find all solutions, not just one, using a Python‑based SAT solver and two model checkers (Spin and FizzBee).
+To keep things simple, we’ll solve the puzzle for a `4x4` grid using the SAT solver, but we will solve it both for `4x4` and `9x9` using model checkers.

 The goal here is to explore how various computational approaches can tackle the same problem.
 For one, I believe there is a touch of elegance in how SAT solvers can sometimes reformulate complex problems.
 I also believe that model checkers, for instance, aren't just powerful tools for ensuring correctness, but also a great way to learn about nondeterminism.